Knee Treatment at TLM

 While mild bends with no discomfort or pain are usually left untreated, it is still important to seek treatment as soon as possible.
-Having bent knees is an incorrect walking or standing posture which places the knees under extra pressure.
+Having bent knees is an incorrect walking and standing posture which place the knees under extra pressure.
 Overtime, this can leads to further bone deformity, instability, early onset of degeneration of knee joints and pain (knee osteoarthritis).
-Eventually, other joints like the ankle, hip and back joints will also be affected as your body tries to shift stress away from the knees.
+Eventually, other joints like the ankle, hip and back joints will also be affected as your body tries to shift the pain and stress away from the knees.

 In both cases, knees are out of alignment.
 Muscles and ligaments surrounding the knees have grown in such a way that prevents one from straightening his/her legs.

 Corrective forces applied at the feet using orthotic insoles and footwear will naturally travel upwards to the knees, treating bow legs/knock knees and correcting the hip-knee-ankle alignment.